claus-codes/tutorials/README.md

 -

-### Assignment 2: TODO purchase of a lottery ticket maths
+### Assignment 2: Financial transaction

 In this assignment you will define variables and perform calculations on them using expressions.
+Write the code for each step in sequence.

 ##### Step 1
 > Define a constant value named `PRICE`.